ycrc/ycrc.github.io/docs/ai/huggingface.md

 ## Model loading and precision

 Automatic dtype selection during model loading is discouraged.
 Using automatic dtype selection can result in:

-- inefficient memory usage
+- Inefficient memory usage
-- unexpected precision choices
+- Unexpected precision choices
-- failure to load on GPUs with limited vRAM
+- Failure to load on GPUs with limited vRAM

 Recommended practice:

-- explicitly specify model precision (fp16,int8, etc)
+- Explicitly specify model precision (fp16,int8, etc)
-- validate memory usage on the target GPU type
+- Validate memory usage on the target GPU type

 Precision selection should be guided by the GPU memory available and the model size.